needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 To search for specific assets by tag or name in this sample, follow these steps:

-1. Select a project.
+1. Select a Project.
 2. In the search bar, type the keywords by which you want to search your assets and select **Search**.
    </br>
    ![Screenshot of the created topic](images/search-in-manager.png)

 > **Note**: While using the SDK, you will be able to build different and more complex queries.
-For more information on asset search, see the [Search Assets manual](use-case-search-assets.md).
+For more information on asset search, see the [Search Assets](use-case-search-assets.md) use case.

 #### Search prompts